Slovaks poised to oust Smer party in election clouded by graft

 The killing led to the biggest street protests in the post-communist era, forcing Smer leader Robert Fico to resign, though his party's coalition held on to power.
 "I hope this election will bring change - the change in politics, in attitude, in applying the rule of law," said public sector manager Stefan Varga, voting in Galanta, 50 km east of Bratislava.

-Polling stations across the country of 5.5 million opened at 7 a.m.
-(0600 GMT) and were due to close at 10 p.m.
+Voting was extended by an hour to 11 p.m. local time (2200 GMT) at two out of nearly six thousand polling stations due to the death of a local election commission member.
+This meant publication of exit polls would also be delayed until those stations closed.
 Results were expected on Sunday.
 OLANO's support surged after Matovic filmed a video outside a former Smer finance minister's villa in France last month and called for the property to be confiscated.

 Matovic, 46, told Reuters last week he wanted to be a conciliatory voice toward the EU within Visegrad.
 The former owner of regional newspapers, a lawmaker since 2010, calls himself a social conservative and economic liberal.